-Caution: This is especially true if you are being followed by a large truck or bus, neither of which can stop as quickly as a car.
+The increased risk of being hit from behind is especially true if you are being followed by a large truck or bus, neither of which can stop as quickly as a car.
 Give large vehicles extra room to move.

-Space to the Side
+Space to the side